 Dealing with custody matters can be complicated and emotionally draining, but you don’t have to handle them alone.

-The family and divorce attorneys at the Stout Law Firm PLLC have the knowledge and experience necessary to guide you through the process.
 Read on to learn more about child custody laws in Texas and see how we can help.

 Filing for Child Custody in Texas